All Episodes

 Nobody knew about any of this till last night.

-Miss Finlayson, one more time.
+Ms. Finlayson, one more time.

 After 26 years of both miracles and struggle, she passed away just a year and a half ago.

-When they heard of Kate's passing, both Mitt and Ann Pause to personally reach out to us and extend us sympathy and express their love.
+In the midst of making the final decision to run for president, which had to be the most difficult of their lives, when they heard of Kate's passing, both Mitt and Ann paused to personally reach out to us and extend us sympathy and express their love.

-It seems to me when it comes to loving our neighbor, we can talk about it or we can live it.
+It seems to me, when it comes to loving our neighbor, we can talk about it or we can live it.

 The Romleys live it every single day.

-Dare I mention again we have here a little girl born prematurely.
+Dare I mention, again, we have here a little girl born prematurely.

-Dare I mention the nation's number one supporter of infanticide in Illinois.
+Dare I mention the nation's number one supporter of infanticide in Illinois?

-I don't know, should I do that?
+I know, should I do that?

 Barack Obama is the leader, was the leader in the state of Illinois for making sure that if a baby survived an abortion, that a new doctor be brought in to finish the job.